qooxdoo/qooxdoo/documentation/manual/source/pages/development/icon_fonts.rst

 incomplete or missing.
 You need to use a custom font map in this case to be able to address all the glyphs by their name/alias.

-The itegration is generic, so that it does not collide with the frameworks :doc:`appearance themes
+The integration is generic, so that it does not collide with the framework's :doc:`appearance themes
 </pages/desktop/ui_theming>`.
 Font icons can be addressed using ``@FontName/GlyphName`` or
 ``@FontName/HexUnicode`` in the source property of your ``qx.ui.basic.Image``.
 To override the default size, you can also use ``@FontName/GlyphName/size`` or ``@FontName/HexUnicode/size`` to scale it